 "It was alright."

-"No. Iron Man 2 was alright.
-Thor was alright.
+"No. Iron Man 3 was alright.
 Captain America was alright.
+The new Superman was alright.
 That?
 That was awesome."

 "I feel ashamed just standing next to you," she said, and wrinkled her nose in disgust.

 Derek gave her a pat on the arm.
 "Now you know how I feel."

 "Jerk!"
 She slapped him on the arm and Derek snatched her hand and curled their fingers together.